OpenStack Integration

 Rerun Kolla-Ansible Deploy Command for Cinder

-kolla-ansible deploy -i <inventory_file> --tags cinder
+kolla-ansible deploy -i <INVENTORY_FILE> --tags cinder